 Wheelchair Access: Enter through the entrance to the right of the standard queue.
 Proceed to the loading area and contact a Cast Member for boarding instructions.

-Guests may remain in their wheelchair or Electric Convenience Vehicle to experience this attraction.
+Guests may remain in their wheelchair or Electric Conveyance Vehicle to experience this attraction.

 Supervise children at all times.